YoussefAboelwafa/M2Retinexformer/README.md

 ---

-## Configuration (YML Files)
+## Configurations

-Configuration files are located in `Options/`.
+Configuration files (YML files) are located in `Options/`.
 Here's how to configure the multi-modal features:

 ### Key Configuration Sections